nikitagorelovreki/reki/docs/FRONTEND_COMPONENTS.md

 npm run test
 ```

-This frontend documentation provides a comprehensive guide for understanding and working with the React-based user interface components in the CUIS system.
+This frontend documentation provides a comprehensive guide for understanding and working with the React-based user interface components in the Reki system.